Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

 - Georgia State has two wins against the spread in four games this season.

-- The Panthers have covered the spread once this year when underdogs by 10 points or more (in two chances).
+- This year, the Panthers have one ATS win in two games as an underdog of 10 points or more.

-- Georgia State's games this year have gone over the point total three times in four opportunities (75%).
+- Georgia State's games this season have gone over the point total three times in four opportunities (75%).

-- In games that Georgia State churns out more than 361.0 yards, the team is 2-0 against the spread and 1-1 overall.
+- Georgia State is 2-0 against the spread and 1-1 overall when the team picks up more than 361.0 yards.

 - The Panthers have turned the ball over six times this season, two more turnovers than the Mountaineers have forced (4).